pranavkumaarofficial/channel-ai-enterprise/readme.md

 ## Naming Note

 This project was originally developed under the name **New Dhatu**.
-It is referred to as **Channel AI** in academic statements and documentation.
+It is referred to as **Channel AI** (or simply ChAI) in academic statements and documentation.
 Both names refer to the same system.

 ---